frostyu-boop/frostyu-boop/README.md

 - 👋 Hi, I’m @frostyu-boop, Student in CS at the University of L'Aquila
-- 👀 I’m interested in Music, Anime and Coding
+- 👀 I’m interested in Music, Calisthenics and Cybersecurity
 - 🌱 I’m currently learning japanese, and basic programming languages
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me: thefingerfrost@proton.me